 Another topical ingredient that's been studied on the area is retinoids, an active derived from vitamin A best known in skin care for targeting aging and acne.
 However, in this study, volunteers who used the 0.3% topical cream showed improvement—increased blood flow and improved skin density were also both reported.
 And while many retinoids are synthetic, natural versions and alternatives are becoming more mainstream.

 3. Lymphatic drainage

 Lymphatic massage techniques seem to be incredibly effective at reducing the appearance, as shown in two studies involving manual and mechanical lymph massage.
 Since lymphatic stimulation increases circulation throughout the body, that likely has an effect on the skin condition.
 The problem?
 In both of these small studies, subjects had to stick to a pretty strict and intensive regimen: Each study required patients to undergo at least three treatments a week, with one study's treatment lasting for four hours per daily session.

 4. Bioactive collagen peptide

-In one double-blind, placebo-controlled study, women who had moderate cellulite took a daily dose of 2.5 grams of bioactive collagen peptides (of porcine derivation, so not suitable for vegetarians), which led to a statistically significant reduction in the appearance of waves and dimples.
-It's thought that improved elasticity helps the reduction of cellulite because the fibrous bands are able to stretch more.
-Moreover, the supplements improved skin health overall: Dermal density—or how thick or thin the skin is—improved.
-(As a general rule, thicker skin is healthier skin.)
+In one double-blind, placebo-controlled study, women who had moderate cellulite took a daily dose of 2.5 grams of bioactive collagen peptides, which led to an enhanced skin appearance, with fewer signs of waves and dimples.* It's thought that improved elasticity helps the reduction of cellulite because the fibrous bands are able to stretch more.
+Moreover, the supplements supported skin health overall: Dermal density—or how thick or thin the skin is—improved.* (As a general rule, thicker skin is healthier skin.)
 Within the study, it took about six months to see full results.